In 2018, Arizona’s Limited Liability Company Act

 (the “Act”), governing limited liability companies in Arizona, was enacted

-September 1, 2019.
+and, effective September 1, 2020, is applicable to all Arizona LLCs.
 The Act has many significant changes that will likely

 affect your business.
 It is necessary to be aware of these changes and take

 the appropriate steps to adjust your operating agreements accordingly.

 Limited liability statutes are often referred to as